-Customers based in Australia account for 98% (2021: 94%) of trade receivables.
-The amount due from the largest customer at 30 June 2022 was \$604k (2021: \$670k).
+Customers based in Australia account for 98% (2022: 98%) of trade receivables.
+The amount due from the largest customer on 30 June 2023 was \$400k (2022: \$604k).

 The carrying value of trade and other payables is considered a reasonable approximation of fair value due to their short-term nature.
 Trade payables are settled within six months.